LorisSigrist/monorepo/apps/remy/README.md

 # Remy

-Remy is a PWA for managing food orders.
+Remy is a Web App for managing food orders.